Aqua Park Shinagawa: Exhibits

-A dome-shaped tunnel fishtank with a total length of 20 m named "Wonder Tube" is installed in the facility.
-In Wonder Tube, about 15 species of rays of various sizes, including manta rays, are kept.
-This aquarium has the only facilities in the world where dwarf sawfish are kept.
-There are events such as an experience corner where you can feed krill to manta rays.
+Another notable attraction at the aquarium is a dome-shaped tunnel tank with a total length of 20 m named Wonder Tube.
+About 15 species of rays of various sizes, including manta rays, are housed in this tank.
+This aquarium is only aquarium in the world where dwarf sawfish are housed.
+There is also an experience corner, where guests can feed krill to manta rays.

-Various creatures are exhibited on "Wild Street", and penguins, sea turtles, and fur seals are kept there.
-Many fur seals and otters and sea lions are on display at the small outdoor stadium "Friendly Square".
+Various marine animals are exhibited on Wild Street, including penguins, sea turtles, and fur seals.
+Otters and sea lions are exhibited at the small outdoor stadium, Friendly Square.

-There is an event live hall called "Stellar Ball" on the grounds of the building.
-This live hall was produced and named by Yumi Matsutoya.
-The 1st floor has 1,758 standing seats and 750 seats, and 2nd floor has 126 seats on the terrace and VIP seats.
+There is a hall called Stellar Ball on the grounds of the building, named by singer and composer Yumi Matsutoya.
+The first floor has 1,758 standing seats and 750 seats, and the second floor has 126 seats on the terrace and VIP seats.

 Facilities

-The facility is a two-story building with attractions on the first floor and The Stadium where the dolphin show is held and tunnel fish tanks on the second floor.
+The facility is a two-story building with attractions on the first floor, and The Stadium and tunnel fish tanks are located on the second floor.